VlodkoMr/near-river/readme.md

 ## TODO

-- Add filter masks to extend filtering capabilities.
+- Add filter masks to enhance filtering options for Substreams and events.
-- Update `receipt_actions`.`args` field to JSON for better data filtering and querying.
+- Update the `receipt_actions`.`args` field to JSON format to improve data filtering and querying.
+- Deploy production infrastructure: a server for Substreams processing, a GPU server for the API, and master/slave database setup.
-- Leverage the integrated AI to not only query data but also to provide predictive insights and alert users about unusual patterns, such as suspicious transaction volumes or unexpected contract behaviors.
+- Utilize the integrated AI not only to analyze query data but also to provide predictive insights and alert users of unusual patterns.